 - Major online resources & software

-- Migration history & changing European borders
+- Jewish migration history & changing European borders

-- Immigrant ancestors & U.S. records
+- Finding immigrant ancestors in U.S. and European records

-- Holocaust victims & survivors
+- Identifying Holocaust victims & survivors

 Lectures are accompanied by individual help sessions and lessons on using the major genealogy websites and software programs.
 We expect that students will receive free access to both Ancestry and MyHeritage for the duration of the course, and they will be given a 1-year membership to the JGSGB.